sabdulmajid/sabdulmajid/README.md

 -->
 ### My name is Shaikh Ayman Abdul-Majid, and I'm an aspiring software engineer!

-- 💪 Currently striving to get into Computer Science or Software Engineering at the <b>University of Waterloo</b>!
+- 💪 Currently striving in Computer Science & Software Engineering <!-- at the <b>University of Waterloo</b>! -->
 - 📚 I’m currently learning a plethora of things (all at once!) - such as web development, game development and machine learning!
 - 📫 You can reach me via [LinkedIn](https://linkedin.com/in/sabdulmajid), [Devpost](https://devpost.com/sabdulmajid), or [Email](mailto:aymanwebsite@outlook.com)
 - ⚡ Fun fact: I'm taking British-patterned A-levels - but I'm Canadian! 🍁🍁🍁